 Driving without due care and attention or careless driving is a moving traffic violation.
 It is often punishable by fines and/or endorsements on a driver’s license.
 It is usually a less serious offence than reckless driving.
 A lot of times, the person who received a Florida careless driving ticket may not have deserved it and with the help of one of our attorneys they should fight it.
 These are three reasons why:

 - The police officer probably didn’t witness the accident

 - Your word against another individual (not a police officer)

 - Accident reports are not admissible in court in Florida

 Red Light Camera Tickets

 Red light cameras are becoming more and more common and are a new way in defending against red light tickets.
 They are photographic automated enforcement systems.
 These devices work by triggering a camera as a vehicle passes over a sensor in the intersection when the light is red.
 The camera takes pictures of the vehicle’s front license plate and driver.
 A citation is then mailed to the vehicle’s registered owner, supposedly after a police officer checks the photo of the driver against the driver’s license photo of the registered owner.

 A red light camera ticket in Florida notes when the driver does not come to a full stop before turning right on red light and is not “careful and prudent” while turning right at a permissible right turn during red light.
 When you receive your ticket, the best option is to fight it within 30 days.
 With the help of a skilled and experienced Florida red light camera ticket attorney, you can present your best case and avoid being convicted for red light camera violation.

 If you are facing a driving offense charge in Florida, protect your driving privileges, your license, your insurance rates, and your livelihood by seeking immediate legal help.
-Contact the attorneys at Bundza & Rodriguez, P.A. today at 866-785-5470 for a free legal consultation.
+Contact the Daytona Beach driving offense lawyers at Bundza & Rodriguez, P.A. today at 866-785-5470 for a free legal consultation.